Unimation

 Devol collaborated with Engelberger, who served as president of the company, to engineer and produce an industrial robot under the brand name Unimate.
 They introduced their new robot in 1961 at a trade show in Chicago.

 The first Unimate prototypes were controlled by vacuum tubes used as digital switches though later versions used transistors.
 Further, parts available off-the-shelf in the late 1950s, such as digital encoders, were not adequate for the Unimate, so with Devol's guidance and a team of skilled engineers, Unimation designed and machined practically every part in the first Unimates.
 They also invented a variety of new technologies, including a unique rotating drum memory system with data parity controls.

 In 1960, Devol personally sold the first Unimate robot, which was shipped in 1961 to General Motors.
 GM first used the machine for die casting handling and spot welding of car bodies.
 The first Unimate robot was installed at GM's Inland Fisher Guide Plant in Ewing Township, New Jersey in 1961 to lift hot pieces of metal from a die-casting machine and stack them.
 Soon companies such as Chrysler, Ford, and Fiat saw the necessity for large Unimate purchases.

 The introduction of robotics to the manufacturing process effectively transformed the automotive industry, with Chrysler and the Ford Motor Company soon following General Motors' lead and installing Unimates in their manufacturing facilities.
 The rapid adoption of the technology also provided Unimation with a working business model: after selling the first Unimate at a $35,000 loss, as demand increased, the company was able to begin building the robotic arms for significantly less and thus began to turn a substantial profit.

-Unimation was purchased by Westinghouse (ca. 1980), and later by the Swiss company Stäubli (1988).
+Unimation was purchased by Westinghouse (1983).
+Westinghouse later sold Unimation to the Swiss company Stäubli (1988) after the robotics industry shifted from the hydraulic models built by Unimation to electrically powered robots.